Nimittxo/Nimittxo/README.md

 - 👋 Hi, I’m @Nimitt
-- 👀 I’m interested in java
+- 👀 I’m interested in AI & ML
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate for projects and codes let's build and learn 🤝 together 🙂
 - 📫 How to reach me  email at 📲🤳 akki042005@gmail.com